orbatschow/kubepost/docs/getting-started.md

 as easy as possible, while preserving Kubernetes-native configuration options.

-This guide will show you how to deploy the kubepost operator, set up a PostgreSQL instance, and configure a Role and a Database.
+This guide will show you how to deploy the kubepost operator, set up a PostgreSQL cluster and configure a `Connection`, that can be used to manage `Roles` and `Databases`.

 # Pre-requisites

-To follow this guide, you will need a Kubernetes cluster with admin permissions and a running PostgreSQL instance with superuser permissions.
+To follow this guide, you will need a Kubernetes cluster with admin permissions and a running PostgreSQL cluster with superuser permissions.

 ## Kubernetes